ashishHomble/homble-frontend-assessment/README.md

 **Details**:

-- Develop a custom hook for data fetching and sending patch requests.
+1. Develop a custom hook for fetching data from the server and sending patch requests.
-- Handle errors effectively.
+2. Ensure you handle errors—simply show a text message: “Something went wrong.”
-- Memoize computed values.
+3. Memoize the computed values.

 ### Bar Raiser: Dashboard

+This is optional but would help us understand your current proficiency level, so do give it a try anyways.

-**Objective**: Create a dashboard for managing products.
+**Objective:** Creating a dashboard (a table interface) for managing products.

-**Details**:
+**Details:**

-- Fetch and display products from `/products-inward`.
+- Get list of products with ids, quantities and name from endpoint `/products-inward`
+- Create a table like interface with headings and buttons to sort the data.
-- Implement sorting and a live "inward" product functionality.
+- Implement sorting functionality that allows sorting by product ID, quantity, or name.
+- Enable functionality to "inward" products without reloading the page, allowing continuous operations.
-- Add a "contains" search functionality.
+- Add a search bar that supports "contains" search for product name or ID.

 ## Submission